ConnectedSystemsLab/rf-protect/README.md

 **Explain:**

-- This dataset collected from our FMCW radar equiped with USRP X310 and is comprised of raw signals.
+- This dataset is collected from our FMCW radar equiped with USRP X310 and is comprised of raw signals.
 While Radar is sensing the environment, we turn on our RF-Protect platform to generate additional signals which will be shown as human phantoms on the radar heatmaps.

 **Composition**: